ahkecha/so_long/README.md

 * in Linux, clone this repo and compile it from here: [42 minilibx](https://github.com/42Paris/minilibx-linux)
 * in MacOs you can the built-in Makefile in this project will compile and link libraries accordingly
-* * the minilibx that comes with the project is for mac os only and it does not use X11 or XQuartz but Cocoa API from macos AppKit, consequently the makefile uses ```-framework AppKit```
+* * the minilibx that comes with the project is for mac os only and it does not use X11 or XQuartz but Cocoa API from macos AppKit, consequently the compiler uses ```-framework AppKit```

 ### Makefile
 To Compile Bonus: